Noise and Hearing Conservation Program

 • More than 91 dBA for 2 hours.
 See regulation 91-191 for other exposure limits

-• Ensure any hearing protective equipment conforms to CSA standard CSA Z94.2-14, "Hearing protection devices - Performance, selection, care and use" or an equivalent standard for hearing protection.
+• Ensure any hearing protective equipment conforms to CSA standard CSA Z94.2-14 (R2019), "Hearing protection devices - Performance, selection, care and use" or a standard offering equivalent or better protection.

 • Where noise levels exceed 85dBA ensure that the area is clearly marked by a sign that indicates the range of the noise levels measured and warns of the noise hazard.